SwingGuy1024/DogTags/README.md

 ## This is still in alpha development.
 The API is still in flux.
 Some of this may be out-of-date, but will be updated soon.

 Java Utility to generate a fast equals and hash code generation using reflection.
+It is designed to guarantee that `equals()` and
+`hashCode()` will be consistent with each other.

+There are two ways to use it.
+You may use reflection, to choose fields automatically, or you can specify the methods to call using method references or lambda expressions.

-While this capability is covered by `org.apache.commons.lang3.builder.EqualsBuilder`, performance tests show that DogTags run anywhere from 1.5 to 20 times faster, depending on circumstances.
+While this reflective capability is partly covered by `org.apache.commons.lang3.builder.EqualsBuilder.reflectionEquals()`, performance tests show that DogTags run anywhere from 1.5 to 20 times faster, depending on circumstances.
 The performance gains are greatest for objects with no similarities.

+Building with method references is similar to `org.apache.commons.lang3.builder.EqualsBuilder`, is easier to maintain, and provides the additional guarantee of consistency with `hashCode()`, although with slightly slower performance.

-DogTags achieves this gain by doing all the reflective inspections once, ahead of time, instead of each time the `equals()` or `hashCode()` methods are called.
+DogTags using reflection achieves its performance gain by doing all the reflective inspections once, ahead of time, instead of each time you call the `equals()` or `hashCode()` methods.

-There are three ways to use it.
-They are very similar.
-They are Reflect-On-Class-Load, Reflect-On-First_instantiation, and Create-by-Lambda.

 ## Sample Usages: